paukstelis/octoprint_deploy/README.md

   * run the command `sudo octoprint_deploy/octoprint_deploy.sh`.
   * Choose `Prepare System` from the menu.
 Select your distribution type.
 All deb-based system use the same selection.
 This will install necessary packages, install OctoPrint, and prompt you to create the first instance.
       * You will be asked if you want to use haproxy.
 This will make your instances available on port 80 e.g. http://hostname.local/instancename/
       * You will be asked which streamer you would like to install (ustreamer, mjpg-streamer or camera-streamer).
-Please note, not all distributions will be compatible with camera-streamer.
+Please note, not all distributions will be compatible with camera-streamer. __camera-streamer support will be added at a later date__
       * You will be prompted if you want to setup the admin user and do the first run wizard via the commandline.
       * You will be prompted if you want to install recommended plugins.
   * Continue with octoprint_deploy script, choose `Add Instance` and follow the instructions.
+      * You will be prompted if you want to use a previously created instance as a template for your new instance.
       * If your printer does not have a serial number (all Creality printers) it will be detected by the USB port you plugged it in to.
       * You can also setup a camera for the instance at this time.
 Follow the instructions.
   * Add as many instances as you have printers, following the instructions.
   * To add more printers at a later date, or to add cameras to an instance later, simply run the script again (`sudo octoprint_deploy/octoprint_deploy.sh`) and choose the appropriate option.
+* Utility menu - use the utility menu in the script to:
+  * Check the status of all instances
+  * Do printer USB port testing
+  * Sync OctoPrint users from one instances to all other instances
+  * Share the uploads directory between all instances (all instances have access to the same gcode files)
+  * Modify which camera streaming software is used (WIP)
+  * Modify a setting for all instances using the OctoPrint CLI interface (WIP)
+  * Add/Remove udev rules for printers and cameras
+  * Generate diagnostic output about octoprint_deploy. __Use this and provide output when you are looking for support__
 * Other features from commandline arguments
   * Want to get rid of everything? `sudo octoprint_deploy/octoprint_deploy.sh remove`
   * Backup and restore files for an instance from the menu, or backup all instances with `sudo octoprint_deploy/octoprint_deploy backup`